RenTrieu/CryoEMCovariance/README.md

     - Adding Bokeh plotting dependencies in `plotGenerator.py`
     - Implemented base Bokeh plotting capabilites in `plotGenerator.py`
     - Implementing interactive plots using Bokeh
+    - Changed default scaling from being 1500 units down each axis to matching the real resolution of the covariance matrix

 To Do: